manon-reusens/text-classification-benchmark/README.md

 ## How to use
 Instructions for datasets collection :

 1. Run 'data_collection.py'.
-This will download all datasets except FakeNewsNet.
+This will download all datasets.

-2. Clone the [FakeNewsNet](https://github.com/KaiDMML/FakeNewsNet) repository in datasets/fake_news/FakeNewsNet
+Instructions for running py-files :

-3. Follow the data collection instructions in the readme file of FakeNewsNet
+1. run the py-file in the command line including a random seed.
+For our experiments we used random seeds [33:42]

 ## Datasets